Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{4.1 The Lagrangian of WOD gravity}

 The affine connection of Weyl geometry is scale invariant; the same holds for its Riemannian curvature $Riem = (R_{\lambda \mu \nu }^{\kappa})$ and the Ricci tensor $Ric = (R_{ \mu \nu })$ as its contraction.\footnote{We use abbreviated symbols of geometrical objects, $Riem, Ric, \varphi, \nabla$ etc. together with their indexed coordinate description.
 The whole collection of indexed quantities will be denoted by round brackets like in matrix notation, e.g. $Ric = (R_{ \mu \nu })$ or $\varphi= (\varphi_1, \ldots , \varphi_n)$, in short $\varphi=(\varphi_{\mu})$.
 The latter is somehow analogous to $\varphi_{\mu}$ in ``abstract index notation'', often to be found in the literature.
 In our notation the bracketed symbol stands for the whole collection of indexed quantities, the unbracketed symbol for a single indexed quantity $\varphi_{\mu} \in \{\varphi_1, \ldots, \varphi_n \}$. } Scalar curvature $R=g^{\mu \nu}R_{\mu \nu}$ is scale covariant of weight $w(R)= w(g^{\mu \nu}) = -2$.
-Coupling of a norm squared real or complex scalar field\footnote{Later the scalar field is allowed to take values in an isospin $\frac{1}{2}$ representation of the electroweak group, section 5. } $\phi$ of weight $-1$ to the scalar curvature of Weyl geometry gives, for the Lagrangian density of the modified Hilbert term \beq \mathcal{L}_{HW}= {L}_{HW} \sqrt{ | det \, g|} = - \alpha |\phi|^2 R \sqrt{ | det \, g|}\, , \eeq a total weight $-2-2+4=0$ amd thus scale invariance.\footnote{$w( \sqrt{ | det \, g|})= \frac{1}{2}\,4\cdot 2 =4$, $w({L}_{HW})= - 2 - 2=-4$} If $R$ denotes just that of Riemannian geometry and if one adds the kinematical term of the scalar field, Penrose's criterion for conformal invariance only holds for $\alpha = - \frac{1}{6}$.
-It is crucial to realize that in the Weyl geometric framework local scale invariance holds for {\em any coefficient}.
-By reasons which will become apparent in the following, we shall usually write the constant as $\alpha = \xi^2$.
+Coupling of a norm squared real or complex scalar field\footnote{Later the scalar field is allowed to take values in an isospin $\frac{1}{2}$ representation of the electroweak group, section 4.5. } $\phi$ of weight $-1$ to the scalar curvature of Weyl geometry gives, for the Lagrangian density of the modified Hilbert term